nashrahhaque/adversarial-music-eval/README.md

 ### SD-MIAE Applied to Generative Music Identity Protection

 > A research prototype demonstrating how adversarial ML methodology
-> can protect artist identity in AI-powered music generation systems —
+> can protect artist identity in AI-powered music generation systems!
-> built for Spotify's Artist-First AI Music Lab.

 ---